Pines Broadcasting Company

 Pictured: Pamela Baade, Education and Volunteer Program Manager; Dennis Thurman; Dr. Ken James, Commissioner of Education Arkansas Dept of Education; and Pat Lile, President/CEO Weyerhaeuser.

-Sunshine and some clouds.
-High 98F.
+Mostly sunny skies.
+High 93F.
 Winds light and variable.

 Monticello Tire (Goodyear)